Normal Period(Full-Time)-PhD Degree: 48 months

 RMB 13,500per month (including tuition fee) for MPhil studies;

-• During the awarded period, students will shall serve as teaching assistant or research assistant subject to the arrangement of Faculty/School and/or their supervisor concerned.
-Their workload is up to 10 hours per week, maximum number of work hours capped at 300 hours per year.
+During the awarded period, students will shall serve as teaching assistant or research assistant subject to the arrangement of Faculty/School and/or their supervisor concerned.
+Their workload is up to 12 hours per week.

 b) Visiting Scheme